purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 application you have in mind.
 For example, the `Vector3` message and the `Point` message both have three fields, `x`, `y`, and `z`.
-However, `Vector3` is designed to represent vectors in 3D space, while `Point` is designed to represent a point in 3D space.
+However, `Vector3` is designed to represent vectors in 3D space, while `Point` is designed to represent points in 3D space.

 Another bad thing is to use a message and use the fields for different purposes than intended.
 For example, ROS has a `Quaternion` message, but no standard